MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 ## Introduction

 ### General
-This step-by-step guide describes how you can control device installation on the computers that you manage, including designating which devices users can and cannot install.
+This step-by-step guide describes how you can control device installation on the computers that you manage, including designating which devices users can and can't install.
 This guide applies to all Windows versions starting with RS5 (1809).
 The guide includes the following scenarios:

 - Prevent users from installing devices that are on a "prohibited" list.
-If a device is not on the list, then the user can install it.
+If a device isn't on the list, then the user can install it.
 - Allow users to install only devices that are on an "approved" list.
-If a device is not on the list, then the user cannot install it.
+If a device isn't on the list, then the user can't install it.

 This guide describes the device installation process and introduces the device identification strings that Windows uses to match a device with the device-driver packages available on a machine.
 The guide also illustrates two methods of controlling device installation.
 Each scenario shows, step by step, one method you can use to allow or prevent the installation of a specific device or a class of devices.

 The example device used in the scenarios is a USB storage device.
 You can perform the steps in this guide using a different device.
-However, if you use a different device, then the instructions in the guide will not exactly match the user interface that appears on the computer.
+However, if you use a different device, then the instructions in the guide won't exactly match the user interface that appears on the computer.

-It is important to understand that the Group Policies that are presented in this guide are only apply to machines/machine-groups, not to users/user-groups.
+It's important to understand that the Group Policies that are presented in this guide are only applied to machines/machine-groups, not to users/user-groups.

 > [!IMPORTANT]
 > The steps provided in this guide are intended for use in a test lab environment.
-This step-by-step guide is not meant to be used to deploy Windows Server features without accompanying documentation and should be used with discretion as a stand-alone document.
+This step-by-step guide isn't meant to be used to deploy Windows Server features without accompanying documentation and should be used with discretion as a stand-alone document.

 ### Who Should Use This Guide?